 NOTE: Ticket price includes all taxes and fees.

-The Lion King plays the Buell Theatre from October 23 to November 16, 2025.
+STOMP plays the Buell Theatre from November 19 to 22, 2025.

-SOLD OUT!
-Tickets are $35 (includes all fees and taxes) for select performances.
+Tickets are $35 for select performances.

-Tickets are $15 (includes all fees and taxes) for select performances.
+Tickets are $25 for select performances.

 Want More Things To Do?